 - have a schedule – having a plan helps keep out the mental clutter.

 - be a minimalist – minimalism helps reduce stress by keeping life simple.
 The less physical mess and clutter the less mental stress and clutter.

 - choose to let it go – let’s face it, being high-strung can be a conscious choice.
 Choose to “act” instead of “react” to situations and life will be less stressful.

 Soybean oil, soy protein, soy lethicin, soy milk, soy sauce… all of these products have one very big problem.
 They contain large amounts of phytoestrogens, specifically isoflavones, which bind to the body’s hormone receptors disrupting the body’s natural ability to balance hormones on its own.

-This may leave you wondering how Asians quite literally live on the stuff?
+This may leave you wondering how Asian cultures quite literally live on the stuff?
 Well, traditionally soy was always fermented.
 In that form it is much less harmful to hormones.